AymanAlnajjar/AymanAlnajjar/README.md

 #  Hi there, I'm Ayman Alnajjar.

 Welcome to my GitHub!
-I'm a **Junior Data Scientist** with a passion for turning data into meaningful insights.
+I'm a **Data Scientist** with a passion for turning data into meaningful insights.
 Whether it's cleaning messy datasets, visualizing trends, or building predictive models, I love every part of the data science journey.

 ---